datacamp-content-public/courses-google-sheets-conditional-formatting/slides/chapter_1_7cd445d00011c3bbcbfdf671e32f0caa.md

 ```

 `@part1`
-10/20/2018{{1}}
+10/27/2018{{1}}

 `@script`
-The first thing is today’s date, which is the date on which these slides were made is October 20, 2018.
+It is important to know that "today"’s date, which is the date on which these slides were made, is October 27, 2018.
+The date of today will be different for you because the functions that we will be reviewing are aware of the current date.

 ---